Illustrated dog with glasses holding books

 The science behind every design decision

 Each feature in Aristotle traces back to a specific finding in learning science.
-Click any principle to see the research.

 How the field measures AI tutoring quality